restatedev/documentation/docs/deployment-operations/deployment.md

 ```

 You will also need to create an image pull secret using a classic github personal access token with the `read:packages` permission.

 ```bash
 $ kubectl create secret docker-registry github --docker-server=ghcr.io --docker-username=<your-github-username> --docker-password=<your-personal-access-token>
 ```

-## Deploying Services
+## Deploying services

-Services in Restate are fairly similar to gRPC services.
-They speak HTTP2, and are always called *by* Restate;
-they don't make any outbound requests as part of the Restate protocol.
+Restate services are deployed within *Service endpoints*.
+The Restate runtime interacts with service endpoints by sending requests to them using a custom protocol on top of HTTP.

+Depending on the SDK support, a service endpoint can be deployed as a Lambda function, a Kubernetes pod, a Knative Service, or any other deployment environment where the service endpoint can be reached at a specific URL.

+The URL (including path prefix) MUST be **unique**, meaning that no two service endpoints with the same URL can exist at the same time in a Restate instance.

+Moreover, service endpoints are **immutable**, and are assumed to be reacheable throughout the entire lifecycle of an invocation.
+To deploy any change to a service, either in the Protobuf definition or in the business logic, you should deploy a new service endpoint with a new URL.
+See the [versioning documentation](./versioning.md) for more details on how to update services.

+### Deploying service endpoints

-They can be deployed like any gRPC service; a Deployment of more than one replica is generally appropriate.
+Service endpoints can be deployed like any gRPC service; a Deployment of more than one replica is generally appropriate.
 However,
-like gRPC services, they must be appropriately load balanced at L7 if you want multiple service pods.
+like gRPC services, they must be appropriately load balanced at L7 if you want multiple service endpoint pods.
 Native Kubernetes
 ClusterIP load balancing will lead to the Restate binary sending all requests to a single pod, as HTTP2 connections
 are aggressively reused.
 This is fine for local testing, but in production an approach must be found.
 If your
 infrastructure already has an approach for L7 load balancing gRPC services, you can use the same approach here.